 Finally, some advanced VPNs use smart DNS routing, which is harder to block than VPN protocols.
 It's not a common approach, and DNS services also aren't fail-proof, but if you've been having trouble using other methods, then a DNS service could be worth a try.
 Though it’s not a feature you’ll find across the board, there are a select few providers that offer DNS protection.

 Bypass VPN Blocks to Keep the Internet Open

 Whether you want to use social media at school, keep up with your favorite shows while traveling, or need to bypass restrictive regime blocks as a journalist or activist, there are ways to keep the internet as free and open as it should be.
-Bypassing VPN blocks might take some work, but it’s certainly possible.
+Bypassing VPN blocks might take some work, but it’s certainly possible, and definitely worth it.